Barath19/Unitree-hrl/README.md

 ## Connecting to the UniTree-Go
 - The Unitree-GO1 has four boards.
 Please refer [Unitree-docs](https://www.docs.quadruped.de/projects/go1/html/quick_start.html#network-setup)
+- Detailed version of the docs is available at [Unitree](https://unitree-docs.readthedocs.io/en/latest/get_started/Go1_Edu.html)
 - We will connect to the nano (Body) to access the `/scan` topic.
 - Connect using `ssh -X 192.168.123.15`
 - Once logged in, type `rostopic list`